Online Therapy for Self-Esteem

 Now, the question is: Why would you choose online therapy, in particular, for your self-esteem issues?

 There are two main reasons why online sessions might be a better fit than traditional face-to-face therapy.
-Flexibility is the first one since you can get the help you need right from the comfort of your own home.
+First is flexibility.
+You can get the help you need right from the comfort of your own home or office space at work.
+Because of the COVID-19 pandemic, more people are seeking online therapy due to its ease and convenience.

 Is Online Therapy Going to Work?